 What are some of the opportunities for improving the resource-efficiency of an existing home?

-- Describe choices for resource-efficient home systemssuch as HVAC and water managementand the significance of ratings for home systems and materials.
+- Describe choices for resource-efficient home systems such as a HVAC Direct mini split ac and water managementand the significance of ratings for home systems and materials.

 - Suggest improvements to enhance the resource-efficiency of a home as well as the quality of the indoor environment.